6.4 Validation of non-formal and informal learning

 In November 2015, the government decided on a national delegation for validation.
 The delegation consists of members representing trade unions, employers’ associations and national authorities and has taken the name ‘Valideringsdelegationen 2015–2019’.
 Its main task is to follow, support and promote coordination of validation on both regional and national levels.
 The delegation presented a proposal for a national strategy for validation in March 2017.
-The final report will be presented in December 2019.
+The final report was presented in December 2019.

 The notion of ‘skills audits’ is not relevant to Swedish formal education.
 All learners, including learners in vocational education and training, who aim to have their prior learning and competences validated, must follow the procedure relevant to the actual level of education.

 In higher vocational education there is a concept of 'Real competence' (Reell kompetens), relating to a person’s actual knowledge, skills and competences.
 Competences can be developed in formal education (organised education in the formal education system), non-formal learning (organised education outside the formal education system) or informal learning (e.g. working life or everyday life).
 Competence standards define the learning outcomes that an individual must have to be recognized for a qualification, such as a degree, a certification or an occupational certificate.